 There must be no jewellery worn during any PE sessions.

 Personal items including religious items watches, hair slides and sensory aides including glasses should be removed.
 For those children who rely on glasses and other aids such as hearing, a risk assessment would determine what is appropriate.

 At Temple Meadow, we strive to create and maintain partnership with parents and carers as we recognise that together, we can have a significant impact on a child’s learning.
 We welcome and actively encourage parents to participate confidently in their child’s education and care in numerous ways.

 Working with other services and organisations is integral to our practice in order to meet the needs of our children.
 At times, we may need to share information with other professionals to provide the best support possible.

-We draw on our links with the community to enrich children’s experiences by taking them on outings and inviting members of the community into our setting, such as: the vet and firefighters and we take the children to Cradley Heath library.
+We draw on our links with the community to enrich children’s experiences by inviting members of the community into our setting, such as: the vet and firefighters.

 There is a programme in place where health services come into school on a regular basis to check weight and height and vision.
 Health professions areas also invited into school to talk to the children about healthy lifestyles and how to look after their teeth.
 We also have close links with our school nurse who attends our parents evening to support any parents/carers with their child's toileting needs.